dauwhe/html-first/README.md

 # Web Publications TOC Explainer

 We propose to use the HTML `nav` element to bind together web resources into a web publication.
-Such a publication is characterized by an ordered list of links, and HTML is ideally suited to create such a list that is understandable by both human readers and machines.
+Such a publication is characterized by an ordered list of links, and HTML is well suited to create such a list that is understandable by both human readers and machines.
 Basing web publications on a table of contents allows for easy authoring, a natural upgrade path from existing web books and EPUBs, avoids duplication, helps meet accessibility and usability requirements, and is functional with today’s web.

 ## What is a Web Publication?